Recommended Forex Brokers - the best Forex brokers of 2022

 A common broker scam is to get you to "invest" your hard-earned cash and the broker will handle the rest.
 You will see fantastic "returns" but you will never see your deposit again or ever be allowed to withdraw your "returns".
 No real Forex broker trades on behalf of their clients, this just doesn't happen.

-Forex broker asking you to deposit? - some brokers do have a hard sales team, meaning that they will phone you and try to get you to deposit into an account, but this is happening less and less frequently.
+Forex broker asking you to deposit? - some brokers do have a hard sales team, meaning that they will phone you and try to get you to deposit into an account, but this is less and less common in the industry.
 If a broker is nagging you to deposit, especially by calling you, then they could be a scam.

 My best advice is to trade with a real Forex broker.
 Use the links below...